Non Sequitur by Wiley Miller for December 03, 2017

 24. Missing large

-lgwest411 Premium Member almost 7 years ago
+lgwest411 Premium Member about 7 years ago

 Thank you for posting this.
 My heart goes out to all affected by the huge disasters this year.
 My grandparents lost everything in the Oakland firestorm of ‘91.
 We in the East bay all know people who lost everything, and some their relatives/animals.
 None of the ones I personally know are rich.
 It’s short hand for the media to call it wine country as it covers a huge area, including many communities of middle and low income, uninsured renters.
 Also, many low income people have lost their jobs as many businesses are suddenly gone.
 Thank you Wiley-this is a timely reminder